Wyresdale Park

-Wyresdale Park is an English country house and licensed wedding ceremony venue located within the Forest of Bowland to the northeast of Scorton, Lancashire, England.
+Wyresdale Park is an English country house and licensed wedding ceremony venue located within the Forest of Bowland, to the northeast of Scorton, Lancashire, England.

 History

-It was built in 1856–58, and designed by the Lancaster architect E. G. Paley for the Ormrod family of Bolton.
+The hall was built in 1856–58, and designed by the Lancaster architect Edward Graham Paley for the Ormrod family of Bolton.
 It has since been extended and outbuildings have been added.
 The hall is in Gothic Revival style.
 A lake was added to the grounds in 1897.

 The hall and surrounding parkland were purchased in the 1920s by the Riddell family, and the farms and fell land by the Whewell family.
 In 1967, the hall was also bought by the Whewells.
-By the 2000s the hall continued to be in a satisfactory condition, but the outbuildings were in a poor state and the gardens were overgrown.
+By the 2000s, the hall continued to be in a satisfactory condition, but the outbuildings were in a poor state and the gardens were overgrown.
 The family worked with Ruth Watson, and cooperated with the Channel 4's programme Country House Rescue, creating a café and arranging Open Days.
 The hall and its surrounding outbuildings are recorded in the National Heritage List for England as a designated Grade II listed building.

-The Ormrod Family
+The Ormrod family

 Peter Ormrod (1796–1875) built Wyresdale Hall in 1856.
-He bought 6,000-acres from the Duke of Hamilton to create the estate.
-The house cost £50,000 (about £4m at today’s value).
-The architect was Edward Graham Paley who designed many outstanding buildings in Lancashire.
-Peter was a banker and cotton manufacturer.
-His father James was one of the founders of the Bolton Bank (now the Royal Bank of Scotland) and on his death in 1825 Peter inherited the Partnership in the bank.
-In 1838 Peter married Eliza Hardcastle who was the daughter of one of his partners.
-On their marriage his father in law, Thomas Hardcastle gave him Halliwell Hall and Peter made major alterations to this house.
-He also provided the entire funding for rebuilding the parish Church in Bolton.
+He bought 6,000 acres from the Duke of Hamilton to create the estate.
+The house cost £50,000 (about £4m at today's value).
+The architect was Edward Graham Paley, who designed many buildings in Lancashire.
+Ormrod was a banker and cotton manufacturer.
+His father, James, was one of the founders of the Bolton Bank (now the Royal Bank of Scotland), and on his death, in 1825, Peter inherited the partnership in the bank.
+In 1838, Ormrod married Eliza Hardcastle, the daughter of one of his partners.
+On their marriage his father-in-law, Thomas Hardcastle, gave Ormrod Halliwell Hall, and the new owner made major alterations to the house.
+He also provided the entire funding for rebuilding the parish church in Bolton.